“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 The easiest of the hikes takes about 90 minutes from Lukwe and leads to the viewpoints on the nearby waterfalls and to the cave behind one of those, there’s an entry fee of 1000 kwacha and local guides will try to make some bucks out of you by showing the way to the cave.

 Great accommodation options are available near Livingstonia, the backpacking vibe of the Mushroom Farm, and the chilled and incredible attention to detail of Lukwue (closed at the moment).
-Those are both budget-friendly accommodations, but if you want to spend even less there’s a local guesthouse in the town.

-Livingstonia is reached by two roads: the road to Rhumpi is gravel but undertaking pavement (to be completed in 2022), it’s a good and scenic road; otherwise, you can reach Chitimba from the main road (tar) and then climb up the steep 12km of a rocky road to Livingstonia (Mushroom Farm and Lukwe are located along this road).
-Getting up this latter historical road requires a 4×4, motorbike taxis are available for 4,000 kwacha, and hiking the road requires 3/4 hours (2/3 by loaded bicycle).
+Livingstonia is reached by two roads: the road to Rhumpi is gravel, with unpaved sections; it’s a good, scenic road.
+Otherwise, you can reach Chitimba from the main road (tarmac), then climb the steep 12km of a rocky road to Livingstonia (Mushroom Farm and Lukwe are located along this road).

-There’s accommodation in Chitimba but we don’t recommend staying in any of those places, except the Kings Highway camp, which is a great stop for overlanders.
+There’s accommodation in Chitimba, but we don’t recommend staying in any of those places, except the Kings Highway camp, which is a great stop for overlanders.

 Mzuzu